jjensen/luaplus51-all/Src/Modules/LuaMacro/readme.md

         .y = 2
     end

 I've deliberately indicated the fields using a dot (a rare case of Visual Basic syntax being superior to Delphi).
 So it is necessary to overload '.' and look at the previous token: if it isn't a case like `name.` or `].` then we prepend the table.
+Otherwise, the operator must simply _pass through_, to prevent an uncontrolled recursion.

     M.define('with',function(get,put)
       M.define_scoped('.',function()
-        local lt,lv = M.peek(-1,true) --  peek before the period...
+        local lt,lv = get:peek(-1,true) --  peek before the period...
         if lt ~= 'iden' and lt ~= ']' then
           return '_var.'
         else